volume-trader/QuantowerKB/getting-started/quantower-licenses.md

 In case of any problems with your VT-Terminal Account or License purchase — please [contact our Support team](https://www.quantower.com/contact-us)
 {% endhint %}

-To use any paid License, the trader needs to have an active [Quantower Account](quantower-account.md).
+To use any paid License, the trader needs to have an active [VT-Terminal Account](quantower-account.md).
 If you don’t have one, you can create it during your License purchase process.

 {% embed url="https://www.youtube.com/watch?v=sQVm6Pikz1E" %}